CCH honors Batson with Distinguished Faculty Award

 “Dr. Batson has been my teacher, my advisor and my role model.
 His door is always open and willing to help students.
 He has been especially patient and kind to me,” said Amanda Mast, a senior majoring in mechanical engineering.

-"One thing I really enjoy about his class was that everything was completely earned, whether you succeeded or failed,” said David Schaaf, a senior majoring in mechanical engineer.
+"One thing I really enjoy about his class was that everything was completely earned, whether you succeeded or failed,” said David Schaaf, a senior majoring in mechanical engineering.
 “He does not give you any grade that you did not deserve.”

 “We’re grateful for the Trine professors who work to ensure their students are performing well academically and enjoying a well-rounded college experience,” said Travis Wilhelm, lead campus minister and university chaplain.
 “The award is one way to recognize top individuals on the Trine campus.”